 The curriculum consists of required courses and provides students with the opportunity to devise cross-disciplinary paths of study tailored to their specific interests.
 Although students take most of their classes within the School of Art and Design History and Theory, they also have access to graduate electives offered across Parsons and coursework in other subjects—such as history, philosophy, anthropology, sociology, and politics—offered at The New School.
 Students can take up to six credits of studio coursework.

-The program draws on the vast cultural resources of New York City and Paris to provide opportunities for civic engagement through design internships (for which students can earn three credits toward their MA degree), production of exhibitions and publications, and projects and grant writing.
+The program draws on the vast cultural resources of New York City to provide opportunities for civic engagement through design internships (for which students can earn three credits toward their MA degree), production of exhibitions and publications, and projects and grant writing.
 Students can apply for positions as teaching assistants and research assistants within the university.
 They can also study in complementary programs overseas.